bigyan9134/Soccer-in-the-Time-of-Pandemic/README.md

 # Soccer-in-the-Time-of-Pandemic

-An analysis of the 2020/21 Premier League Soccer Season to study the impact of pandemic in the performance of top and bottom finishing teams.
+An analysis of the 2020/21 Premier League Soccer Season to study the impact of the COVID pandemic in the performance of top and bottom finishing teams.

 Cleaning, filtering and transforming of data that was scraped from the official Premier League website was done using Python libraries like Pandas, Numpy and Scipy.